 We are required to supply your personal and confidential medical Information to the Health and Social Care Information Centre (HSCIC).
 This information will be taken from the practice in a form that can identify you.
 The Practice has no choice but to allow the HSCIC to extract this information.
 However, individual patients can instruct their Practice to stop the transfer of their data.
 For more information on the reasons for this data extract and how to opt out of sending your confidential information: see below.

 There are changes occurring in how we protect the confidential and personal information that we record in your medical records.
-The changes make it a legal obligation for us to share your information (see leaflet for details).
+The changes make it a legal obligation for us to share your information (see leaflet for details (PDF, 67KB)).
 The proposed benefits of sharing identifiable data are to help to plan and monitor effective patient services, especially where patients receive care from several different organisations.

 We feel it is vital that you, as our patient, are made aware of these changes.
 A leaflet has been produced to help you understand what currently happens to information you share with your health professional and how that information may be used outside of your direct care.